 Last week I had the absolute pleasure of being taught how to hand-roll tagliolini by writer, chef and teacher Ursula Ferrigno at the Borough Market’s Cookhouse.

 Amongst all the incredible stories, tips and general cooking advice, what really stuck with me was how fast I was able to make tagliolini.
 It was so fast, that we not only made the dough, hand rolled it and cut it but we also made gnocchi!
 What a win!
-Side note: those gnocchi were the most amazing gnocchi I ever had.
+Side note: the gnocchi were the most amazing I ever had.

 So you want to make pasta?